 We have previously reported information such as the date and amount of your loan application, or if your loan is in default.
-From September 2022, we will start sharing additional credit information about members with credit reporting bodies as part of the Comprehensive Credit Reporting (CCR) changes.
+Since September 2022, as part of the Comprehensive Credit Reporting (CCR) changes, we now share additional credit information about Members with credit reporting bodies, such as account open and closed dates, types of credit, credit limits and up to 24 months of repayment history.

 Queensland Country Bank Limited Statement of Notifiable Matters